-Subscription Order/Address Change Form
+Subscription Order/ Address Change Form

 FJ 111578

-Please enter a subscription to Friends enclosed.
-One year (Extra postage outside the Unit Enroll me as a Friends Journal Associate.
-My conto the subscription price and is tax-deductible.
-Change my address to: (For prompt processing \$17.25 Three sed States, \$3 a stribution of \$, send changes before ee years \$26. year) is in addition ore the tenth of the
+ease enter a subscription to Friends J iclosed.
+One year \$9 Two years (Extra postage outside the Unite \$17.25 Three e years 🗆 \$26.

-month and indicate your old zip code on this line)
+to Enroll me as a Friends Journal Associate.
+My cont the subscription price and is tax-deductible.
+Change my address to: (For prompt processing, onth and indicate your old zip code on this line send changes befor e the tenth of the

-Name
+Na ame

-Address
+Ac ddress

-City
+Cit ty

-☐ This is a gift subscription in my name for: State Žip
+This is a gift subscription in my name for: State Zip

-Name
+Na ame

-Address
+Ac ddress

-City - Co.
-1
+Ci ty